Outdoor scene of illuminated purple and blue LED light columns on a wet pavement outside the Museum of Sydney at night.

 Artist statement

-Symphony of the Dreaming is a live music and light experience on the forecourt of the Museum of Sydney that explores the Aboriginal concept of Country and its relationship to light, rhythm, sound, energy and place.
-It’s designed to immerse audiences in the natural ecologies of NSW, which have been observed, heard and deeply understood by Aboriginal people for millennia.
+Symphony of the Dreaming was a live music and light experience on the forecourt of the Museum of Sydney that explored the Aboriginal concept of Country and its relationship to light, rhythm, sound, energy and place.
+It was designed to immerse audiences in the natural ecologies of NSW, which have been observed, heard and deeply understood by Aboriginal people for millennia.

 The work is a dynamic conversation between two Australian artists – Dharawal and Yuin Aboriginal artist Alison Page and creative technologist and composer Charlie Chan.